 By 2050, modeling projections indicate that between 6.4 million (Middle Road) and 8.2 million people (Rocky Road) could move permanently due to climate change in the Greater Caribbean.

 People are projected to leave rural and low-lying coastal areas, resettling in-land and in large cities.
-Yet, the projected 28% increase in out-migration between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.
+Yet, the projected 28% increase in people leaving between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.

 Striving for the Middle Road scenario would require faster global emission reductions as well as increased solidarity within the Greater Caribbean region and by the international community.
 Regional cooperation on people-centered adaptation and risk mitigation is imperative to protect peoples’ right to stay.

 People are projected to leave rural and low-lying coastal areas, resettling in-land and in large cities.
-Yet, the projected 28% increase in out-migration between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.
+Yet, the projected 28% increase in people leaving between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.

 Striving for the Middle Road scenario would require faster global emission reductions as well as increased solidarity within the Greater Caribbean region and by the international community.
 Regional cooperation on people-centered adaptation and risk mitigation is imperative to protect peoples’ right to stay.

 People are projected to leave rural and low-lying coastal areas, resettling in-land and in large cities.
-Yet, the projected 28% increase in out-migration between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.
+Yet, the projected 28% increase in people leaving between the Middle Road and Rocky Road scenarios underscores the dramatic impact that global warming over 2ºC and a less favorable development outlook could have on mobility in the Caribbean.

 Striving for the Middle Road scenario would require faster global emission reductions as well as increased solidarity within the Greater Caribbean region and by the international community.
 Regional cooperation on people-centered adaptation and risk mitigation is imperative to protect peoples’ right to stay.